-The latest CDs du jour are the 15-month CD (1.50% APY) and 30-month CD (2.00% APY).
-The minimum opening deposit for either CD is $500, with no maximum balance cap.
-Both CDs are also available as IRAs (Traditional, Roth, CESA, and SEP) earning the same APYs, with the same funding requirements.
+The minimum opening deposit for any of these CDs is $500, with no stated balance cap.
+The CDs are also available as IRAs (Traditional, Roth, CESA, and SEP) earning the same APYs, with the same funding requirements.

 As stated on Institution for Savings’s Certificate of Deposits information page, the Early Withdrawal Penalty reads as follows:

-Three month's interest whether earned or not on terms 12 to 15 months
+Six month's interest whether earned or not on terms 16 to 24 months.

 Nine month's interest whether earned or not on terms 25 to 47 months.